-Above all else, retailers must be passionate about delivering a quality service that always aims to exceed customers’ expectations.
-Given that the main purpose of a retailer is to assist customers when they purchase products and services they must enjoy direct contact with a wide range of people and be motivated by completing a sale and knowing a customer is happy with their purchase.
+Above all else, Retailers must be passionate about delivering a quality service that always aims to exceed customers’ expectations.
+Given that the main purpose of a Retailer is to assist customers when they purchase products and services they must enjoy direct contact with a wide range of people and be motivated by completing a sale and knowing a customer is happy with their purchase.

-A retailer can work in a variety of shops and other retail establishments: small boutiques, large high street chains, supermarkets and well-known department stores are just some examples.
-More specialist retailers include funeral services, garden centres, delicatessens and people who work in remote environments for example in telephone, online and mail-order retail.
+A Retailer can work in a variety of shops and other retail establishments: small boutiques, large high street chains, supermarkets and well-known department stores are just some examples.
+More specialist Retailers include funeral services, garden centres, delicatessens and people who work in remote environments for example in telephone, online and mail-order retail.

-Regardless of the type of products and services being sold, a wide representation of employers from across the retail industry have defined this standard and agreed that the knowledge, skills and behaviours that apprentices must have to do their job are the same.
+Regardless of the type of products and services being sold, a wide representation of employers from across the retail industry has defined this standard and agreed that the knowledge, skills and behaviours that apprentices must have to do their job are the same.

 End-Point Assessment Components